· 6 min read

 Part Two (Marriage Proper):

-After the betrothal period was over, the husband goes to the house of the bride’s parents and in a grand processional march, leads the bride back to his own home where they would physically consummate the marriage together and begin their new life as one.
+After the betrothal period was over, the husband goes to the house of the bride’s parents and in a grand processional march, leads the bride back to his own home where together they would physically consummate the marriage and begin their new life as one.

 The angel's message to Joseph is incredible - the same power that made the universe and all it contains, has now brought life to Mary's womb.